phpseclib

 Chains

 Let's say you have a certificate chain that has at least one intermediate cert and let's further say that you wanted to see all the certs in this chain.
-To do that you could do $x509>getChain()
+To do that you could do $x509>getChain().
+That'll return an array of X509 objects who's first element is the current cert and who's last element is the CA cert.

-If you want to retrieve the array contents of any cert in the chain you'll need to do $x509->getCurrentCert()
+If you want to retrieve the array contents of any cert in the chain you'll need to do $x509->getCurrentCert().

 Creating Certificates